AVSystem/scala-commons/docs/REST.md

 `HandleRequest` function into a server.
 This is usually just a matter of translating native HTTP request into `RestRequest`, passing them to `HandleRequest` function and translating resulting `RestResponse` to native HTTP response.

-See Jetty-based `RestHandler` for an example implementation.
+See [`RestServlet`](../commons-jetty/src/main/scala/com/avsystem/commons/jetty/rest/RestServlet.scala) for an example implementation.

 ### Implementing a client